 It also regenerates the SSH keys that are used to secure communicating between the Primary and Secondary appliance.
 To start the script, at the console or via an SSH terminal session run the following command:

-'root' user console and SSH password access are disabled by default.
-These options can be enabled using the WebUI menu option: Local Configuration > Security.
-You'll need to Set Appliance Security Mode to Custom, configure the required option(s) and click Update.
+Note 'root' user console and SSH password access are disabled by default.
+These options can be

 The following image illustrates how the script works for a single appliance: